wangcongcong123/MLP-TC/README.md

     model.train()  # train a model
     mh.save_model(model, configs)  # you can save a model after it is trained
     ```
-4. **Eval and predict**: Below is an example of evaluating train,dev, and test, and predict without ground truth (the script is in main.py).
+4. **Eval and predict**: Below is an example of evaluating train, dev, and test, and predict without ground truth (the script is in [main.py](main.py)).
 Important stuff are commented below.
     ```python
     print("=========evaluate on train, dev and test set======") model.eval("train")  # classification report for train set